 - data_values

 A numeric vector of the actual data values used to calculate breaks.
+If NULL and data is provided, will be extracted from

-- n
+.- n

 The number of classes/intervals to create.
 Defaults to 5.

-- colors
+- palette

 - na_color